Facebook Ad campaigns are proven to help increase brand recognition of your indie game, but also can help you increase sales for your indie game.

 - Increase in more pledges on Kickstarter or more game sales online related to referral traffic.

-Any traffic, sales or pledges generated from this campaign is actually an indirect effect of the video ad.
+Any traffic, sales or pledges generated from this campaign is actually referred to as campaign lift from the video ad.

 The main intention for video view ads on Facebook for any indie game is to create entry-level interest.
 So those who are intrigued by the trailer are usually interested enough to research your game.